Skip to main content

 name: api-gateway

-Below, the results with kube-green running for two weeks.
+Below are the results with kube-green running for two weeks.

 Request is the amount of resource allocated (reserved by pod) in the cluster.
-Limit is the amount of resource allowed to be used by pod in the cluster.
-Usage is the amount of resource actually used by pod in the cluster.
+Limit is the amount of resource allowed to be used by the pod in the cluster.
+Usage is the amount of resource actually used by the pod in the cluster.
 This is the real consumption of the pod.

 Memory usage